Feeding Honey Bees Sugar Water – Updated!

 Why Feed Your Honey Bees Sugar Water?

 There will be times when your honey bee colonies will need your help to survive.
 I am not saying that you need to feed every hive all the time.
 If this is the case, something is wrong.
 But some colonies may thrive with a little boost occasionally.
 This is especially true for a new hive.

 Feeding bees sugar water can help the colony get off to a good start.
 You should not have to do it forever.
 And never feed bees when honey collection supers are on the hive.
 (If your bees are slow to draw comb, check out my comb building tips page.)

-Established colonies can survive on their own unless you are in a drought.
+Established colonies can usually survive on their own unless you are in a drought.
 New colonies need extra help.